mattgodbolt/xania/README.md

 # the leading part of your toolchain name in the TOOLCHAIN make variable e.g.
 $ make TOOLCHAIN=mycompilers test

-# Alternatively, if you know what you're doing you can invoke cmake directly and pass the --toolchain switch.
-Take a
+# Alternatively, if you know what you're doing you can invoke cmake directly and pass a custom toolchain, (with -DCMAKE_TOOLCHAIN_FILE=
-# look in the Makefile for how cmake gets invoked to generate the build currently.
+# or using the --toolchain switch (cmake > 3.21)).
+Take a look in the Makefile for how cmake gets invoked to generate the build currently.
 ```